 If there is reason to suspect that the imported fill material may contain volatile organic compounds, for example, visual or olfactory/smell evidence of odorous contamination, the imported fill testing criteria shall be extended to include the contaminants listed in Table 4.

-Imported fill material containing detectable organic constituents not including those listed in Table 3 or Table 4 shall not be accepted unless approved by the Engineer.
+Imported fill material containing detectable organic constituents not including those listed in Table 3 or Table 4 shall not be used unless accepted by the Contract Administrator.

 ACS510.5.3 Pre-approval chemical testing for backfill to structures